Have you ever dealt with a difficult person?

 In my line of work, I meet all kinds of people.

 In my efforts to improve my skills as a professional life coach and psychotherapist, I read many articles and books.

 One of my favorites articles on how to deal with Negative People is listed below.

-It’s written by one of my colleagues, Lori Radunon and the title is… “7 Ways to Deal with the Negative People in your Life” and want to share it with you.
+It’s written by one of my favorites writers, Lori Radunon and the title is… “7 Ways to Deal with the Negative People in your Life” and want to share it with you.